nearprotocol/stakewars/challenges/challenge001.md

 ### 3.1.
 Preparation: unstake any previously locked funds

 If you were already a validator on BetaNet, and you are using the legacy `near stake` command, follow the commands below before proceeding:
-1. Issue `export NODE_ENV=betanet` command before performing any unstaking, so near-shell will connect to `betanet` RPC.
+1. Issue `export NODE_ENV=betanet` command before performing any unstaking, so near-cli will connect to `betanet` RPC.
 2. Unstake your previously locked funds, by setting stake to zero: `near stake account_ID <staking public key> 0` - where the public key and the account ID are the same you used when you initially issued the staking transaction.

 Please note that your staked funds will require three epochs to be available (9 hours on BetaNet).
 Once the funds are unlocked, you can stop nearup with the command `nearup stop`, cleanup the folder `~/.near/betanet` on your validator node, and start nearcore again, following the process from the step 2 above.